Chalcedony and its Many Varieties: Meaning, Healing Properties & Uses

 Is chalcedony a real gemstone?

 Yes, chalcedony is a real gemstone.
-It's a type of microcrystalline quartz that occurs in various forms and colors, making it a popular choice for jewelry.
+It's a type of microcrystalline quartz that occurs in various forms and colours, making it a popular choice for jewelry.

 What is chalcedony stone good for?